jbuchbinder/jbuchbinder.github.com/source/photo/index.md

 {% img /images/ray.thumb.jpg 200 150 'Port St Lucie, FL' %}

-If anyone is interested in a print of any of these pictures, please contact me at [jeff @ ourexchange.net][12].
+If anyone is interested in a print of any of these pictures, please contact me at [jeffreymbuchbinder @ gmail.com][12].
 (You have to remove “REMOVE” from my email address, to ward off spambots.)

- [12]: mailto:jeff@REMOVEourexchange.net
+ [12]: mailto:jeffreymbuchbinder@REMOVEgmail.com